TheMusicMeister/GameJam1/README.md

 ### Tools

-In order to contribute to this gamejam, you will the following:
+In order to contribute to this gamejam, you will need the following:

 * Unity Version 2018.3
 * Visual Studio Community Edition (Installed with Unity)